lucylow/sensay-real-estate/README.md

    - Analyze conversation quality
    - Monitor property search patterns

+4. **Access Sensay AI Features**
+   - Navigate to `/sensay` for the main AI assistant
+   - Use `/sensay-wisdom` for advanced AI insights
+   - Explore `/sensay-features` for feature overview

 ### For Property Buyers/Sellers

 1. **Start a Conversation**
-   - Click the floating chatbot button
+   - Click the floating chatbot button on any page
+   - Navigate to `/sensay-chatbot` for dedicated chatbot interface
    - Ask questions about properties, valuations, or market trends
    - Get personalized property recommendations